eLafo/pitch-pull_requests/PITCHME.md

 - setting up the constraints
 - forcing me to focus on **one** problem only
 +++
 ## I do not look at the code after having understood the problem.
-If I don't understand it, then I will ask someone to explain it to me
+#### If I don't understand it, then I will ask someone to explain it to me
 +++
-## How I do this?
+## How do I do this?
 1. Reading the PR documentation
 2. Readng the related US/task/issue
 3. If some of them are missing... **SHAME ON YOU!!!**